 Ask any HR recruitment professional and they will tell you that hiring predictors are difficult to get right.
 In fact, the majority of today’s organizations struggle to accurately identify the right person for the job.
 If it is already expensive to hire, the cost of bad quality of hire is even higher.
 Today, 95% of organizations admit to making bad hires every year, according to a research by Brandon Hall Group.

 An analysis published in Psychological Bulletin concluded that statistically, a typical employment interview leads to the correct hire only 57% of the time to fill.
 Despite so much being done to assess and select the candidate, the odds of a right hire are only slightly better than the flipping of a coin.
 But employers must still make hiring decisions.

-Even when there are no hiring predictors that can guarantee 100% success, some are definitely worth looking at.
-Examples of better hiring predictors includes critical thinking and cognitive abilities, skills, conscientiousness (one of the five personality traits of the Big Five personality theory) and past behavior (real world examples to support their claims).
+Even when there are no predictive hiring that can guarantee 100% success, some are definitely worth looking at.
+Examples of better predictive analytics in recruitment includes critical thinking and cognitive abilities, skills, conscientiousness (one of the five personality traits of the Big Five personality theory) and past behavior (real world examples to support their claims).

 On the other hand, some of the worst predictors cited include first impressions and school grades.
 To make sense out of the importance of job fit or performance of hires, it is often not about the lack of skills or ability, but rather lack of “fit with job” itself, the hiring manager or the teams the person has been assigned to (as observed from our experience with our recruitment clients).

 Predictive Analytics in Recruitment: The science behind hiring